Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy Z Flip

 The clamshell foldable is arguably the most polished foldable phone yet, offering a slick design and a cheaper price than other devices on this list.
 You’ll still be paying some premium pricing for this device though.

-Buy the clamshell phone before December 31 2020 and you can get your screen repaired for $119.
-This is a one-time deal though, so tough luck if you break the screen a second time.
+If you’ve bought the clamshell phone before December 31, 2020, you can get your screen repaired for $119.
+This was a one-time deal though, so tough luck if you break the screen a second time.

 Samsung Galaxy Fold

 The first foldable phone from a major brand saw a massive delay from April to September, as Samsung fixed flaws found by reviewers.
 Nevertheless, the ~$2,000 Galaxy Fold eventually landed in quite a few markets, bringing the foldable concept to commercial reality.

 Samsung discounted your first Galaxy Fold screen repair (at least in the US), charging $149 as part of the Galaxy Fold Premier Service.
 This applied if you bought the device before December 31.
 What happened thereafter though?